furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ```

 ### Environment Variables
 The following environment variables are used in the project.
-You can define these variables under env.edn file for local development.
+You can define these variables under the `env.edn` file for local development.

 + `` :allowed-origins ``
   + Comma separated string of origins.
 Used to whitelist origins for CORS.
 + `` :environment ``
   + Defines current environment.
 Currently used for logging.
 If set to LOCAL, logs printed to console.
 + `` :database ``
   + Defaults to database.db.
-If provided, it will be the name of the file that contains SQLite database.
+If provided, it will be the name of the file that contains the SQLite database.
 + `` :secret ``
   + Secret for JWT token.

 ### Database
-The project uses a SQLite database to make it easy to run.
-It can be changed easily to other sql databases by editing database connection and changing to a real jdbc dependency.
-There is an existing database under development project, ready to use.
-If you want to start from scratch, you can delete database.db and start the server again.
+The project uses an SQLite database to make it easy to run.
+It can easily be changed to another SQL database, by editing the database connection and changing to a real jdbc dependency.
+There is an existing database under the development project, ready to be used.
+If you want to start from scratch, you can delete `database.db and start the server again.
 It will generate a database with correct schema on start.
 The project also checks if the schema is valid or not, and prints out proper logs for each case.

 ### Workspace info
-Run following command in the root directory to print out workspace information and changes since the last stable point:
+Run the following command from the root directory to print out workspace information and changes since the last stable point in time:
 `` poly info ``

 This command will print an output like below.
 Here you can see that changed components are marked with a * symbol.
 Refer to the [Polylith tool documentation](https://github.com/polyfy/polylith/blob/master/doc/commands.md#info) for more detailed information about this command and other commands that Polylith provides.

 ![polylith-info](.media/readme/02_polylith_info.png)

 ### Check workspace integrity
-In order to guarantee workspace integrity, which means each component refers to each other by only using their interfaces, Polylith tool provides a convenient command.
-You can run `` poly check `` anytime in the root directory of the workspace.
-The Polylith tool will check the entire workspace and print out errors and/or warnings, if any.
+In order to guarantee workspace integrity, which means all components refer to each other throgh their interfaces.
+The Polylith tool provides you with the `` poly check `` command that will check the entire workspace and print out errors and/or warnings, if any.

 ### Running tests
-Run following command in the root directory:
+Run the following command from the root directory:
 `` poly test ``

-This command will run all the tests for changed components and other components that are effected from the current changes.
-You can read more about test command [here](https://github.com/polyfy/polylith/blob/master/doc/commands.md#test) and [here](https://github.com/polyfy/polylith#testing).
+This command will run all the tests for changed components and other components that are affected by the current changes.
+You can read more about the test command [here](https://github.com/polyfy/polylith/blob/master/doc/commands.md#test) and [here](https://github.com/polyfy/polylith#testing).

-### Stable points
+### Stable points in time
 Once you check the integrity of your workspace and see that all tests are green, you can commit your changes to your git repository and add (or move if there is one already) a git tag that starts with ``stable-`` prefix.
+The Polylith tool with use this point in time to to  calculate what changes has been made.
-This way, Polylith tool will understand that the commit specified by the git tag is a stable point and it should calculate changes since that point.
-You can easily add this logic to your continuous integration pipeline in order to not do it manually.
-You can read more about stable points [here](https://github.com/polyfy/polylith#tagging) and you can see an example of how to implement the stable logic with CI in the section below.
+You can easily add this logic to your continuous integration pipeline as a way to automate it.
+Read more about stable points [here](https://github.com/polyfy/polylith#tagging) where you can find
+an example of how to implement the stable logic with the CI in the section below.

 ### Continuous integration
-This repository has a [CircleCI](https://circleci.com) configuration to demonstrate how to use Polylith plugin to incrementally run tests and build artifacts.
-You can find CircleCI configuration file at `` .circleci/config.yml ``.
+This repository has a [CircleCI](https://circleci.com) configuration to demonstrate how to use the Polylith tool to incrementally run tests and build artifacts.
+The CircleCI configuration file is located at `` .circleci/config.yml ``.

-The CircleCI workflow for this project consists of 6 steps to demonstrate different commands from Polylith tool.
-You can also achieve same functionality with less number of steps once you learned the commands.
+The CircleCI workflow for this project consists of six steps to demonstrate different commands from the Polylith tool.
+You can achieve the same result with fewer steps once you have learned the commands.
 The current steps are:

 - check
   - This job runs the check command from Polylith as follows: ```clojure -A:poly check```.
 If there are any errors in the Polylith workspace, it returns with a non-zero exit code and the CircleCI workflow stops at this stage.
   If there are any warnings printed by Polylith, it will be visible in the job's output.
 - info
   - Prints useful information about the current state of the workspace.
-This job runs the following commands one after another:
+This job runs the following commands, one after another:
     - ```clojure -A:poly ws```
       - Prints the current workspace as data in [edn format](https://github.com/edn-format/edn).
     - ```clojure -A:poly info```